Keyfactor/axis-ipcamera-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.1 and later.

 ## Support
-The Integration Template Universal Orchestrator extension is community open source and there is **no SLA**.
-Keyfactor will address issues as resources become available.
+The AXIS IP Camera Universal Orchestrator extension is supported by Keyfactor.
+If you require support for any issues or have feature request, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.

-> To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
-If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.
+> If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites

-Before installing the Integration Template Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
+Before installing the AXIS IP Camera Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
 Kfutil is a command-line tool that simplifies the process of creating store types, installing extensions, and instantiating certificate stores in Keyfactor Command.

 TODO Requirements is an optional section.
 If this section doesn't seem necessary on initial glance, please delete it.
 Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info